 A contract may be construed either before or after there has been a breach thereof.

-Any person interested as or through an executor, administrator, trustee, guardian, or other fiduciary, creditor, devisee, legatee, heir, next of kin, or cestui que trust, in the administration of a trust, or of the estate of a decedent, an infant, person who lacks mental capacity, or insolvent, may have a declaration of rights or legal relations in respect thereto:
+Any person interested as or through an executor, administrator, trustee, guardian or other fiduciary, creditor, devisee, legatee, heir, next of kin, or cestui que trust, in the administration of a trust, or of the estate of a decedent, an infant, lunatic, or insolvent, may have a declaration of rights or legal relations in respect thereto:

 (1) to ascertain any class of creditors, devisees, legatees, heirs, next of kin or other; or

 (2) to direct the executors, administrators, or trustees to do or abstain from doing any particular act in their fiduciary capacity; or